Does the narcissist regret what they did, Flourishing Hope Counseling, Kingsville, Texas

 Rationalization and Justification

 To manage regret, narcissists resort to rationalization and justification.
 They create elaborate and sometimes ridiculously unbelievable stories.
 Narcissists do this to convince themselves, you, and other people of why they took the actions they did, as a way to justify their behavior.
-By doing this they believe they can preserve their inflated self-worth and shield themselves from the true weight of regret.
+By doing this, they believe they can preserve their inflated self-worth and shield themselves from the true weight of regret.

 Lastly, regret is a formidable emotion that challenges even the most self-aware individuals.
 For narcissists, the management and processing of regret are significantly different.
-Their self-defense mechanisms of avoidance of responsibility, and superficial apologies act as shields against genuine self-reflection and regret.
+Their self-defense mechanisms of avoidance of responsibility and superficial apologies act as shields against genuine self-reflection and regret.
 As you continue your healing journey, remember that narcissists must do their work.
 Another person’s trauma does not excuse their poor treatment of you.
 True growth and healing can occur when a person confronts their regrets with humility and a consistent commitment to change.